SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ### 9.2.16 sampleSineWave

-This contains `WORD` values that correspond to a sine wave sample.
+This contains `SHORT` values that correspond to a sine wave sample.

 In the legacy SF2.04 specification, this is named `sineWave`.